coredataengineers/CDE-BOOTCAMP/09_aws_cloud/08-Amazon-Redshift/01-Redshift-Cluster-and-Architecture.md

 # REDSHIFT ARCHITECTURE
-From the overview of `Redshift`, we understood that its a `Distributed System` which uses `Master` and `Slave` concept.
+From the overview of `Redshift`, we understood that it's a `Distributed System` which uses `Master` and `Slave` concept.
-We also see it leverage a `Columnar Storage` architecture to store its data on Disk.
+We also saw it leverage a `Columnar Storage` architecture to store its data on Disk.
 Now let's dive into the architecture of a `Redshift Cluster`.

 Firstly, `Amazon Redshift` is based on `PostgreSQL`, so most existing SQL client applications will work with